What's available?

 Restrictions

-You won't be able to get this bursary alongside the Care Leavers and Foyer Residents Bursary or the Young Carers Bursary.
+You won't be able to get this bursary alongside the Care Leaver or Young Carer Bursary.

 You could get this bursary of £500 a year if all the following apply:

-• you have caring responsibilities for a parent or family member (but not a dependent child)
+- you have unpaid caring responsibilities for a parent or another adult family member

 How to apply